salimazak/salimazak.github.io/aboutme/index.md

 <div class="text-container">
   <p>Salim Azak is a Lecturer at the Structural and Earthquake Engineering Laboratory in the Department of Civil Engineering at Middle East Technical University.
 He holds a Ph.D. from the <a href="https://raclab.org/">RACLAB</a> of Electrical and Electronics Engineering at <a href="https://www.ktun.edu.tr/en/Universite/AnaSayfa">Konya Technical University</a>, supervised by <a href="https://ktun.edu.tr/tr/Universite/PersonelBilgi?prsnl=Lf2Y6O7yzgev56OW8aYYhFJ8fVJTwu9EnIcMFc5Oynw%3D">Prof. Akif Durdu</a>.
 His doctoral thesis focused on self-driving cars.</p>

-  <p>His research interests include end-to-end autonomous driving systems, depth estimation, driving scene segmentation, and multi-task learning.
-His expertise also extends to critical areas such as visual SLAM, localization, state estimation, and visual odometry.</p>
+  <p>His research focuses on the intersection of robotics and computer vision, emphasizing sensor-based control systems.
+His primary interests lie in extracting meaningful information from visual data to facilitate robot navigation.
+Additionally, he explores the fusion of visual, inertial, and LiDAR sensors to enhance navigation accuracy.
+Within this scope, his work covers end-to-end autonomous driving systems, autonomous flight systems, and multi-task learning.
+His expertise further extends to critical areas such as state estimation, localization, visual SLAM, and visual odometry.</p>

   <p>Dr. Azak is an active member of several prestigious organizations, including:</p>
   <ul>